coralyossef/final-project-react-/README.md

 ## Project Description

-The Customer Management System is designed to help businesses efficiently manage their customer and service information.
-It provides a comprehensive platform for user authentication, role-based access control, and CRUD operations for managing customer and service data.
-The system aims to streamline the process of customer management and improve service delivery.
+The Customer Management System is designed to streamline customer and service management for businesses.
+It includes features for user authentication, role-based access control, and CRUD operations for managing customer and service data.
+The main goal is to enhance the customer management process and improve service delivery.

 ### Key Objectives